Become a Pima NRCD Cooperator

 c) is eligible for appointment to the office of Pima NRCD Supervisor.

-- Another key consideration before accepting federal funding is that it can create a federal nexus to your private property and thereby subjugate it to restrictive federal regulations under the Endangered Species Act if your property or agricultural lease gets designated as critical habitat for an endangered or threatened species.
-The Pima NRCD may be able to help you find alternatives to fund your project without reliance on federal funding.
+- A key drawback of federal funding is that it can create a federal nexus to your private property.
+If your property or agricultural lease gets designated as critical habitat for an endangered or threatened species, you may face harsh federal regulations limiting how you can use your private land.
+The Pima NRCD may be able to help you find alternatives to fund your project without the strings that are attached to federal grants.

-To become a Pima NRCD Cooperator, fill out the Cooperator Agreement Form.
+To become a Pima NRCD Cooperator, click the link or the button below to fill out the Cooperator Agreement Form.
 The information you enter will be sent to an encrypted server and kept confidential.
 For more information please see our Privacy Statement.